zxlim/ST2512-C/README.md

 ```

-The folder "Skeleton" contains the original files provided in Blackboard.
+The folder "Original" contains the original files provided in Blackboard.